xoac/discovering-blog/_posts/2020-03-08-replace-all-String.md

 }
 ```

-Will generated version will be as good as our `escape_find_push2()`?
+Will generated version be as good as our `escape_find_push2()`?
 Of course - Rust is zero cost abstraction!

 But let's bench it!
 ```